mietright/code-of-conduct/README.md

 ## Autonomy
 Each member of the team is the owner of their tasks.
 They choose how to do their tasks, when to ask for help, and when to pull the plug on a discussion that they asked for.

+## Giving and receiving Feedback
+If we don’t agree on something, we need to give constructive feedback instead of blaming.
+On the other hand, we need to be open to receiving feedback or changing if we agree that a change needs to happen.

+Remember to always praise in public and correct in private.

 ## Responsibility
 We are individually responsible for our parts of the products.
 Also, collectively as a team, we all are responsible for the health and features of the whole product.